Covid-19 Pandemic : Radiotherapy Precautions & Preparedness

 - In centers without adequate staff / supportive care, patients may be referred to higher/ dedicated centers.

-- Academic events, activities may be suspended till resolution of the pandemic.
+Academic events, activities may be suspended till the resolution of the pandemic.

 All measures and precautions should be reviewed and revised regularly by the professionals involved as the pandemic continues to evolve.